 You'll most likely need an attorney to help you review your ability to raise this type of defense and argue it in court.

-If you're having trouble paying your mortgage, a local foreclosure lawyer can advise you about what mortgage relief if available in your circumstances, help you deal with your loan servicer, and represent you in a foreclosure, if necessary.
+If you need help figuring out who holds your mortgage, especially if you're having trouble making your monthly payments, a local foreclosure lawyer can advise you about what mortgage relief is available in your circumstances, help you deal with your loan servicer, and represent you in a foreclosure, if necessary.

-A HUD-approved housing counselor is also a good resource for information (at no cost) about different loss mitigation options.
+A HUD-approved housing counselor is also a good resource for information (at no cost) about different loss mitigation options and mortgage information.